mburr-salesforce/lwr-recipes/doc/config.md

 #### More Configuration

-LWR also offers the following configuration:
+LWR also offers the following optional configuration:

 -   `port`: the port from which to serve the LWR application.
 The default is `process.env.PORT || 3000`.
 -   `serverMode`: the mode in which the server should run.
 The default is `"dev"`.
 See available modes [here](./get_started.md#run-a-lwr-recipe).
 Typically, mode is set on the command line.
 See the `scripts` [package.json](./package.json).
 -   `rootDir`: the root directory of the LWR project.
 The default is the current working directory (ie: `.`).
 -   `cacheDir`: LWR caches LWC modules that it has compiled and stores them in a cache directory.
+The default is `"$rootDir/__lwr_cache__"`.
+-   `contentDir`: the content templates directory.
+The default is `"$rootDir/src/content"`.
+-   `layoutsDir`: the layout templates directory.
+The default is `"$rootDir/src/layouts"`.
-The default is `"<rootDir>/__lwr_cache__"`.
+-   `globalDataDir`: the directory of [global data](https://github.com/salesforce/lwr-recipes/tree/master/packages/templating#global-data) for templating.
+The default is `"$rootDir/src/data"`.

 ```json
 // lwr.config.json